trendless/chtmlrelay/README.md

    ```
     cmdeploy run --disable-mail --ssh-host 13.12.23.42
    ```
    Postfix and Dovecot are disabled for now; we will enable them later.
-This ensures all user accounts are provisioned.
+   We first need to make the new site fully operational.

-3. On the new server, run the following to ensure the ownership is correct in case UIDs/GIDs changed:
+3. On the new site, run the following to ensure the ownership is correct in case UIDs/GIDs changed:

    ```
     chown root: -R /var/lib/acme